Purpose of this article

 When a market-based factor is used

-- an EF value exists for the meter’s subcategory + source and year.
+- An emission factor value exists for the meter's

 When Scaler falls back to location-based factors

-- no supplier EF exists for that year
+- No supplier emission factor exists for that year

-This ensures reporting accuracy and alignment with GHG Protocol rules.
+This ensures reporting accuracy and alignment with GHG Protocol dual reporting requirements.